Domains

 Prerequisites: One talent from Ether

-Instant: Spend 1 Vigor to move your body 1 zone closer to your spirit.
+Instant: Spend 1 Vigor to have your body cross 1 edge toward your spirit.

 Astral Anchor